THE UNIVERSITY OF TEXAS AT DALLAS

 This course aims to explore topics related to women’s experience during the Holocaust.
 Through the study of a variety of primary sources, online archives, literary texts, and artistic representations, students will gain a multifaceted view of this topic, which merges the field of Holocaust Studies and Gender Studies.
 This course will analyze women’s lives in the ghettos and in concentration camps, including specific experiences of abuse as well as resistance.

-LIT 3337: Literature & Dictatorship in Latin America
+LIT 3337: Comparisons: Literature & Dictatorship in Latin America

 This course will focus on literary works written during the various Latin American dictatorships of the twentieth century.
 Through a comparative approach, students will learn about writers, poets, and artists whose works were censored, published in exile, or used as tools of resistance against the military dictatorships.
 Students will analyze literary and artistic works while learning about the historical, socio-political circumstances that influenced their creation.